kvaster/kvaster-gentoo/README.md

 [ ] Remove syncthing-1.9 after upgrade (not compatible with go-1.15)
 [ ] Remove net-dns/knot-3.0.0 when it will be available in mainline

+TO BE REMOVED:
+[ ] Chromium - 87 version have vaapi support in portage mainline